 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Net-winged midge (Liponeura sp.) larva.
-Coloured scanning electron micrograph (SEM) of the larva of a net-winged midge, showing its mouthparts.
+Coloured scanning electron micrograph (SEM) of the larva of a net-winged midge, showing its antennae (top), mouthparts (centre) and legs.
 Midge larvae are aquatic, only leaving the water to hatch into adults.
 Net-winged midges (family Blephariceridae) are found near fast-flowing streams where the larvae live.
-The larvae use suction cups to fasten themselves to rocks and other solid objects to avoid being swept away by the current.
-Magnification: x87, when printed 10 cm wide.
+Also shown here are the suction cups (dark, round) that the larva uses to fasten itself to rocks and other solid objects to avoid being swept away by the current.
+Magnification: x17, when printed 10 cm wide.

 Model release not required.
 Property release not required.